Last Updated on June 10, 2021 by

 A Game Room

-In a game room, viewing is typically done while standing, requiring a height of 60-inches on-center.
+In a game room, viewing is typically done while standing, requiring a height of 60 inches on the center.
 In this room, equipment such as foosball or pool tables occupy the main focus, and a TV set is meant for watching as one waits for their turn.
 The same case may apply in a home gym where one views the TV while on equipment such as a treadmill.

 Above A Wall Obstruction